birb-linux/birb/README.md

 > **Warning**
 > Package updates are still work in progress and things might break here and there.
 This feature is deeply in the alpha realm

-To update packages to their latest versions available in the repositories, first sync the repos and then run the update command
+To update packages to their latest versions available in the repositories, first sync the repositories and then run the update command
 ```sh
 birb --sync
 birb --update